Case Studies

 It’s easy to get complacent after you’ve gotten all your processes in place (and ticked off every item on the checklist that I mentioned at the start of this article).
 However, the reality of the eCommerce industry is that it’s evolving at a rapid pace and that merchants are, across the board, getting increasingly sophisticated.

+Maybe it was sufficient to have an automated email campaign and a mobile-optimized website five years ago.
+But it’s not anymore.
 To leap ahead of your competitors and grow your revenue, you need to adopt new technology and strategies – including UGC galleries.

 The good news?
 It’s insanely easy to get started – all you have to do is spend some time (we’re talking less than an hour!) setting up an account on Flowbox or other similar platforms, and they’ll take care of the rest.
+In no time, you’ll see higher conversion rates, more sales, an increase in revenue, and even fewer returns.

+Here’s to making technology work for you, not the other way around.
 We hope these User Generated Content examples have inspired you to get your own gallery.
-Have any questions on the process?
+Have any questions about the process?
 Don’t hesitate to contact us!

 If you want more on UGC, visit our complete guide to User Generated Content strategy, here.